FluidTYPO3/flll/README.md

 > Note: `FLLL` will also alphabetically sort the labels it adds - this fits very well with the `prefix.labelName` syntax that
 > Extbase encourages, to logically group your labels.

+> Note: Translation files are **cached** in TYPO3 - you will need to clear caches to actually see the added labels.
+However,
+> `FLLL` will not write duplicates to your files so you do not need to continually clear caches.
+Once in a while will suffice.

 ## How do I use it?

 Simply install it - and if you wish, through Extension Manager configure `FLLL` to white- or blacklist LLL writing for individual